Skip to main content

 Has measurable disease at screening as defined in the protocol.

-Refractory to or intolerant of all established MM therapies that are known to provide clinical benefit and received all standard of care (SOC) agents in previous line(s) of therapy, including a proteasome inhibitors (PI), an Immunomodulatory drugs (IMID), and an anti-CD38 monoclonal antibody.
+Part 1 and Part 2, Arm 1 Only: Refractory to or intolerant of all established MM therapies that are known to provide clinical benefit and are triple class exposed to a proteasome inhibitors (PI), an Immunomodulatory drugs (IMID), and an anti-CD38 monoclonal antibody in previous line(s) of therapy.

 Life expectancy >= 12 weeks.